 As businesses move into the cloud, social networking, mobile computing and big data, CIO need to have skills in many disciplines.
 Some of the ones that are most in demand are:

 - Enterprise Data Management

 - IT Security and Compliance

-At the same time the role of the CIO and CTO is changing as more enterprises more towards a "Value Added" role for the Information Technology function.
+The role of the CIO and CTO is changing as more enterprises more towards a "Value Added" role for the Information Technology function.
 Those changes are depicted in the detail job descriptions that have been created for all of the functions with IT -- especially for the CIO and CTO.
 The table below depicts several of those changes.

 The job descriptions created by Janco's executive consultants have taken these changes in role into consideration when the job descriptions for the CIO and CTO where updated.
 The Chief Information Officer and Chief Technology Officer job description are both over 4 pages in length.

-You can purchase this book as a PDF Book, Word Book or as individual word files for each Job Description (in WORD 2007 .docx format) which makes for easier modification.
+You can purchase this book as a PDF Book, Word Book or as individual word files for each Job Description (in Word .docx format) which makes for easier modification.
 We have also combined the both book formats with the individual word files for each job descriptions to give you the best of both worlds.